Nicaragua: Democratic economic governance in the Water and Sanitation sector in the RAAN and RAAS

 - Development of national policies related to the water sector, like the National Water Resources Policy and the National Water Fund, which improved access to basic water and sanitation services.
 This instrument helped harmonize and align interventions in the sector, mobilizing additional funds for the program and complementing regional, municipal and community financial resources to develop water and sanitation projects in 31 communities in 4 public centers for health and education.

 - Greater involvement of communities in the management and operation of water and sanitation projects through the strengthening of the Water and Sanitation Committees and municipal networks.

 - Involvement of community leaders in municipal strategic planning and the development of Municipal Action and Investment Plans for Water and Sanitation.

-- Establishment of an "entrepreneurial builders" training program in which 70 young men and women from local communities will be trained and certified in construction and plumbing.
+- Establishment of an "entrepreneurial builders" training program in which young men and women from local communities are trained and certified in construction and plumbing.